………………………………………………………………………………………………………………

 OR

-(2) a member of the Church of England (or of a Church in communion with the Church of England) and, not being resident in the parish, have habitually attended public worship in the parish during the period of six months prior to enrolment.
+(2) a member of the Church of England or of a Church in communion with the Church of England, am not resident in the parish, [but have habitually attended public worship in the parish during the preceding six months] or [ would have habitually attended public worship in the parish during the preceding six months but was prevented from doing so because ……. ]

 OR

-(3) a member in good standing of a Church (not in communion with the Church of England) which subscribes to the doctrine of the Holy Trinity and also declare themself to be a member of the Church of England and have habitually attended public worship in the parish during the period of six months prior to enrolment.
+a member in good standing of a Church which is not in communion with the Church of England but subscribes to the doctrine of the Holy Trinity, and also declare themself to be a member of the Church of England, [and have habitually attended public worship in the parish during the preceding six months] or [ would have habitually attended public worship in the parish during the preceding six months but was prevented from doing so because …… ]

-Any queries should be sent to the Church Office or to Janet Martin, Church Electoral Roll Officer
+Any queries should be sent to the Church Office office@stmaryssawston.org.uk or to Janet Martin, Church Electoral Roll Officer.